 the program utilized to store the digital files as evidence in order to maintain evidential efficacy of the files.

+E. PEACE OFFICER – Any full-time salaried or certified part-time officer who by virtue of office or public employment is vested by law with the duty to maintain the public peace.
+Consistently referred to as officer(s) throughout this order.

-E. PSU-Professional Standards Unit -- personnel who will investigate incidents and complaints filed against officers and civilian employees of the Department.
+F. PSU-Professional Standards Unit -- personnel who will investigate incidents and complaints filed against officers and civilian employees of the Department.

-F. SUPERVISOR -- Sworn and Non-sworn Personnel officially appointed responsible for a departmental component.
+G. SUPERVISOR -- Sworn and Non-sworn Personnel officially appointed responsible for a departmental component.

-G. WIRELESS SYSTEM -- a system by which Mobile Video Recordings are downloaded wirelessly from the vehicle’s Mobile Data Terminal (MDT) after required meta data is attached to identify each data file as required by evidence handling policies.
+H. WIRELESS SYSTEM -- a system by which Mobile Video Recordings are uploaded wirelessly from the vehicle’s Mobile Data Computer (MDC) after required meta data is attached to identify each data file as required by evidence handling policies.
 The recordings are sent directly to the digital evidence program with corresponding authentication hash values.

 OPR49.03 POLICY:

-It is the policy of the Artesia Police Department that officers will use the MVR equipment to record, both audio and video in their entirety, the interactions between officers and the public as described in this procedure.
+It is the policy of the Artesia Police Department that all officers (as defined above) will wear and use the MVR equipment to record, with both audio and video and in their entirety, law enforcement encounters between officers and the public as described in this procedure.
 The recordings will be stored, managed and retrieved in accordance with the established procedures as well.

 OPR49.04 PROCEDURE: